cb-agr/agriPlot/README.md

 **Description**

 Displaying a plot as one point has some shortcommings because it doesn't account for the entire dimensions of a plot.
 If this is of interest, users can compute a longitude and latitude for all four corners of a plot's dimensions using agriPlotDim.R.
 The output from agriPlotDim would represent the most accurate field boundary as it accounts for plot dimensions.
-It should be noted that the output of this function only contains the following headers:
+It should be noted that the output of this function only contains the following headers: id, block, plotRowNum, plotColumnNum, plotRows, testNameRep, Longitude, Latitude.

 **Usage**